 In its attempts to provide services to meet the educational needs of our community as a whole, Mississippi Gulf Coast Community College established the Honors Program in 1987.
-The Honors Program offers special courses and activities, along with full tuition scholarships, to academically talented students.
-Students who wish to participate in the program must meet two of the following criteria: (1) have a minimum ACT Composite score of 24 (required for full tuition scholarship), (2) graduate in the top 10% of their high school class in a college preparatory program, (3) have recommendations from two instructors/faculty members, or (4) have a cumulative GPA of at least 3.5 with no grade lower than C on fifteen semester hours.
-In order to remain in the program, honors scholars must maintain a cumulative GPA of 3.5 and successfully complete four honors courses (12 semester hours) per year.
-If a student drops below the 3.5 GPA, he/ she will have one semester to regain the 3.5 cumulative GPA to remain in the program.
+The Honors Program offers special courses and activities, along with full-tuition scholarships, to academically talented students.
+Students who wish to participate in the program must complete an application, attend an interview with the Honors Program Director, and meet any two of the appropriate criteria.
+The criteria for entering freshmen are (1) a minimum ACT Composite score of at least 24 (required for full-tuition scholarship), (2) the top 10 percent of their high school class in a college preparatory program, or (3) recommendations from two instructors/faculty members.
+The criteria for students entering with previous college work are (1) a minimum ACT Composite score of 24 (required for full-tuition scholarship), (2) a cumulative GPA of at least 3.2 with no grade lower than a C, or (3) recommendations from two instructors/faculty members.
+In order to remain in the program, honors scholars must maintain a cumulative GPA of at least 3.2 with no grade lower than a C and must take seven hours of honors credit each semester to include the honors forum, successfully completing 14 semester hours of honors credit during the first two semesters.
+Students who drop below the required cumulative GPA of 3.2 but not below a cumulative GPA of 3.0 will be placed on probation for one semester to allow the student to regain the 3.2 cumulative GPA.
+The student will remain in the program and retain the scholarship while on probation.
+Only one probationary semester is allowed during the four-semester program.

 Each semester at least two courses are offered for honors credit to program participants.
-If these courses are not a part of the required curriculum for his major, the student may select another course for honors credit.
+If these courses are not a part of the required curriculum of his major, the student may select another course for honors credit.
 In this event, he must meet with the instructor to discuss the extra work which will be required of him.
-Also the student must earn a grade of A in the course in order to receive honors credit.
+Also, the student must earn a grade of A in the course in order to receive honors credit.
 In addition, the honors scholars meet for one hour each week in a forum to discuss selected issues confronting the individual and society.
-Throughout the semester, lectures will be given by outstanding humanists, scientists, industrialists and social leaders who will address specific issues from the perspective of their discipline.
+Throughout the semester, lectures will be given by outstanding humanists, scientists, industrialists, and social leaders who will address specific issues from the perspective of their discipline.